aleksaelezovic/edge-node-2.0/typescript/apps/example-edge-node/README.md

 turbo dev
 ```

+> You do not have to use `turbo` for this.
+> You can just run all package.json `dev:*` scripts manually in different terminals.

+> [!NOTE]
+> This app comes with a pre-configured Drizzle Studio instance to help you manage your database via web interface.
+> You can run it manually by running `npm run drizzle:studio` and it will be available at [https://local.drizzle.studio](https://local.drizzle.studio)

-Or start just the web app that you have built in step #2:
+Or the production web app (that you have built in step #2):

 ```bash
 node dist/index.js
 ```

-In the development mode output, you'll find options to open the app in a
+In the development mode output (`npm run dev:app`), you'll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)